KiandaBPM/KiandaBPM.github.io/form-designer.md

 Form fields are made to with a mobile-first approach giving you design once and deploy everywhere opportunity.

-By using the **Layout** option under the property panel you will be able to quickly define the layout of your fields or panels within a form.
-Clicking on the **ⱽ** quickly uncovers the layout mode for desktop and mobile.
+By using the **Layout** option under the property panel you will be able to simply define the layout of your fields or panels within a form.
+Clicking on the **^** quickly uncovers the layout mode for desktop and mobile.

 ![Layout mode](images/layout-mode.png)